The GOP has allowed Trump to expand his authority. Here's where they're pushing back

 "Obviously behind the scenes, it's a whole different ballgame," he said.
 "This migration is happening and when Republicans get there, they'll get to a new-old place where they were on some of these threshold issues that have animated conservatives for decades."

-But this is not the first time observers have declared a new era, only for Trump to firm up his grip on Congressional Republicans, including the aftermath of the January 6th attack on the U.S. Capitol.
+But this is not the first time observers have declared a new era, only for Trump to firm up his grip on congressional Republicans, including the aftermath of the Jan.
+6 attack on the U.S. Capitol.

 "A lot of us have been wrong on how long this has endured," he said.